awsdocs/aws-systems-manager-user-guide/doc_source/OpsCenter-getting-started-sns.md

        }
    ```

-   Enter this block after one of the existing `Sid` blocks\.In the following example, the new block is entered at line 14\.
+    In the following example, the new block is entered at line 14\.
 ![\[Editing the AWS KMS access policy of an Amazon SNS topic.\]](http://docs.aws.amazon.com/systems-manager/latest/userguide/images/OpsItems_SNS_KMS_access_policy.png)

 1. Choose **Save changes**\.